user-promi/multivendorx-1/plugins/moowoodle/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Most Recommended WordPress Moodle Integration Bridge for eLearning, Instructors, and WordPress LMS Platforms.
+Moodle LMS integration with WordPress to sell Moodle courses through WooCommerce and automate student enrollment.

 == Description ==

-### MooWoodle - Most Recommended WordPress Moodle Integration Bridge for Creating and Selling Online Courses ###
+### MooWoodle - Most Recommended WordPress Moodle Integration Bridge to sell Moodle courses online.###

-MooWoodle is the ultimate WordPress Moodle integration plugin that empowers you to create a unified, seamless eLearning experience.
-By bridging the robust LMS capabilities of Moodle with the flexibility of WordPress, MooWoodle enables instructors to sell Moodle courses through WordPress using WooCommerce.
-Whether you're building a small online academy or a large-scale educational platform, this powerful WordPress Moodle plugin makes it effortless.
+MooWoodle is the most recommended Moodle LMS integration plugin for WordPress.
+It allows you to sell Moodle courses from your WordPress site using WooCommerce and manage everything from course listings to student enrollments with ease.

+Designed for instructors, educational institutions, and LMS developers, MooWoodle connects Moodle and WordPress seamlessly—giving you the best of both platforms.
+With this powerful LMS integration plugin, you can sell Moodle LMS courses, sync course data, and enroll users automatically upon purchase.

+Whether you're building a small learning portal or a large eLearning marketplace, MooWoodle makes Moodle WordPress integration simple, scalable, and efficient.

 [youtube https://www.youtube.com/watch?v=fL7wPVYopTU]